-In addition to the measures taken by the program, the French government has reinforced the Vigipirate, the French domestic security plan.
+In addition to the measures taken by the program, the French government has reinforced the Vigipirate, the French domestic security plan, within the last year.
 Students should be aware that police can search personal belongings or even conduct a body search without a warrant.
 Keep a copy of your passport on you at all times, but leave the real one at your residence.
-In addition, EDUCO and CIPA will keep copies of your passport on file, in case of emergencies.
+In addition, EDUCO and Emory College Study Abroad will keep copies of your passport on file, in case of emergencies.